 Iran, Government: Since the WSIS process started, emphasis has been given to the multi-stakeholder approach and its vital importance in the WSIS implementation at the national, regional and international levels and in taking forward the WSIS themes and Action Lines.
 Such approach has led to strengthening the engagement of governments, private sector, civil society, and international organizations, enabling all relevant parties to work together.
+Meanwhile since WSIS process commencement, enhanced cooperation; agreed upon unanimously before; has still been left long-waited and unaddressed.

-Sweden, Government: Since the WSIS process started, emphasis has been given to the multi-stakeholder approach and its vital importance in the WSIS implementation at the national, regional and international levels and in taking forward the WSIS themes and Action Lines.
-Such approach has led to strengthening the engagement of governments, private sector, civil society, and international organizations, enabling all relevant parties to work together.
+Sweden, Government: Since the WSIS process started, emphasis has been given to the multi-stakeholder approach and its vital importance in the WSIS implementation at the national, regional and international levels in taking the WSIS themes and Action Lines forward.
+The approach has led to strengthening the engagement of governments, private sector, civil society, and international organizations, enabling all relevant parties to work together.

 Internet Society, Civil Society: Since the WSIS process started, emphasis has been given to the multi-stakeholder approach and its vital importance in the WSIS implementation at the national, regional and international levels and in taking forward the WSIS themes and Action Lines.
-Such approach has led to strengthening the engagement of governments, private sector, civil society, and international organizations, enabling all relevant parties to work together.
+Such approach has led to strengthening the cooperation between governments, civil society, the academic and technical communities and the private sector, enabling all relevant parties to work together.

-New Para, UNESCO, International Organization:
+New Para, UNESCO, International Organization: The first milestone in the WSIS+10 Review process was the “Towards Knowledge Societies, for peace and sustainable development” WSIS+10 Event, which was co-organized with ITU, UNDP, UNCTAD and hosted by UNESCO in Paris from 25-27 February 2013.
+Participants developed and adopted by consensus the Final Statement: Information and Knowledge for All: An Expanded Vision and a Renewed Commitment, which was later endorsed by UNESCO’s 195 Member States at its 37th session of the General Conference.
+This Final Statement is therefore the first, multistakeholder adopted and Member States endorsed pillar for the WSIS+10 Review process.

 As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured, in-spite existing budget concerns, alongside ways in which WSIS processes can be mainstreamed into broader UN developmental activities.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Suggest this be moved to vision, or to challenges.As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured, in-spite existing budget concerns, alongside ways in which WSIS processes can be mainstreamed into broader UN developmental activities
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Suggest this be moved to vision, or to challenges.

-Canada, Government: As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured, in-spite existing budget concerns, alongside ways in which WSIS processes can be mainstreamed into broader UN developmental activities
+Canada, Government: As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured, in spite of existing budget concerns, alongside ways in which WSIS processes can be mainstreamed into broader UN developmental activities.

-Sweden, Government: As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured, in-spite existing budget concerns, alongside ways in which WSIS processes can be mainstreamed into broader UN developmental activities
+Sweden, Government: As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured and mainstreamed into broader UN developmental activities.

-UNESCO, International Organization: As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured, in-spite existing budget concerns, alongside ways in which WSIS processes can be mainstreamed into broader UN developmental activities
+UNESCO, International Organization: As we reflect further on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured, in-spite existing budget concerns, alongside ways in which WSIS processes can be mainstreamed into broader UN developmental activities

-Internet Society, Civil Society: As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured,
+Internet Society, Civil Society: As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured and their impact evaluated.